Lisbon: the city that left me with some doubts

 Monastery dos Jerónimos

 It’s one of the most significant buildings of late-Godic and Renaissance architecture: the Monastero dos Jeronimos.
 Along with other monuments in the city, the monastery celebrates one of the golden periods for Portugal.
-The former monastery is a UNESCO World Heritage Site in 1983, as is the Belém Tower.
+The former monastery was a UNESCO World Heritage Site in 1983, as is the Belém Tower.

 Perhaps I need to give this city a second chance and discover its most hidden corners.